 In line with the approach followed by the EIC Accelerator, all projects need to describe market activities even when they are not supported by the grant component.
 Projects requesting grant only support also need to describe market activities, and to indicate which are the other sources, other than the EIC, that they can use to finance their market activities.

-Depending on their nature, costs declared for TRL9 onwards can be declared either in the TRL9 work packages within the Development part of the Design Module, or in exploitation costs within the Go To Market part of the Design Module.
+Depending on their nature, costs for TRL9 onwards can be estimated either in the TRL9 work packages within the Development part of the Design Module, or in exploitation costs within the Go To Market part of the Design Module.
 For instance, all costs related to the development of a product, service or process can be included in TRL9 work packages within Development part of the Design Module.
-Other costs can be declared in the exploitation costs within the Go to Market part of the Design Module.
-Please however ensure that you declare these cost only once.

 • One work package for technology development, one work package for market activities and one work package for management to develop your innovation activities.